Francis Howard, 5th Baron Howard of Effingham

 Francis Howard, 5th Baron Howard of Effingham (c.
-1643 – 30 March 1694 O.S./95 N.S.) was a member of the Howard family, descended from noted naval commander Lord High Admiral Howard, and a Crown Governor of Virginia (1683-1692).
+1643 – 30 March 1695) was an English colonial administrator who served as the governor of Virginia from 1683 to 1692.
+A member of the Howard family, he was a descendant of William Howard, 1st Baron Howard of Effingham.

 Family

 He was the son of Sir Charles Howard and Frances Courthope.
 Francis Howard's paternal grandfather was the first cousin of both Charles Howard, 2nd Earl of Nottingham and Charles Howard, 3rd Earl of Nottingham.
 His maternal grandfather was Sir George Courthope of Whiligh, Sussex.
 Francis was baptised on 17 September 1643 in Great Bookham near Effingham in Surrey.
 On 8 July 1673, he married Philadelphia Pelham, daughter of Thomas Pelham, 2nd Baronet Pelham of Laughton and half-aunt of Thomas Pelham, eventual 1st Baron Pelham of Laughton.
 Francis and Philadelphia were the parents of Thomas Howard, 6th Baron Howard of Effingham and Francis Howard, 1st Earl of Effingham as well as another son and three daughters.

 In 1681, Howard's cousin, the 3rd Earl of Nottingham, died and did not leave a male heir; nor did his two half-brothers.
 The earldom was declared extinct, but the title of Baron Howard of Effingham was passed on to Francis Howard.